elenakos/Selenium_Java_TestNG_Test/README.md

 5. Start creating your test classes and Page Object Model (POM) classes

 ### About TestNG Annotations
+TestNG is a popular Java testing framework that makes it easier to write, organize, and run automated tests.
+TestNG annotations are special markers in Java code that control how your tests and suites are executed:
+- `@Test` marks a method as a test
+- `@BeforeSuite` and `@AfterSuite` annotate methods that will be executed once at the beginning and the end of a test suite
+- `@BeforeTest` and `@AfterTest` mark methods that will be executed before and after running all tests within a class More examples and explanations can be found [here](https://testng.org/annotations.html)

 ### How to work with different UI elements